matthew-willis-redhat/ansible-for-openshift/playbooks/acm/README.md

 ```

 # Install ACS via ACM Subscription
-`install_acs_from_subscription` installs ACS to the hub and managed clusters using ACM policies, creating using a Subscription
+`install_acs_from_subscription` installs ACS to the hub and managed clusters using ACM policies, created using a Subscription.

 Example:
 ```